Skip to main content

 };

-1. Denominator is always positive (sign lives in numerator)
+1. The denominator is positive (sign lives in the numerator)

 2. GCD(|num|, den) = 1 (always reduced)